shaunlebron/gh4st/text.md

 ## Pinky is different

 Pinky actually doesn't chase Pac-Man like Blinky does.
-Instead, he tries to get ahead of him by aiming two tiles ahead of where Pac-Man is looking.
+Instead, he tries to get ahead of him by aiming three tiles ahead of where Pac-Man is looking.
 This doesn't always work out, as you can see here...

 Press "2" to move Pinky.